LunarVim/lunarvim.org/docs/configuration/plugins/core-plugins.md

 # Core plugins

-The configurations for core plugins are accessible through a `lvim.builtin` table.
+The configurations for core plugins are accessible through the `lvim.builtin` table.

 ## Disabling core plugins